orhun/git-cliff/README.md

 -l, --latest        Processes the commits starting from the latest tag
-    --current       Processes the commits that belong to the current tag -u, --unreleased    Processes the commits that do not belong to a tag --topo-order    Sorts the tags topologically
+    --current       Processes the commits that belong to the current tag -u, --unreleased    Processes the commits that do not belong to a tag --date-order    Sorts the tags chronologically.
 -h, --help          Prints help information
 -V, --version       Prints version information
 ```